jacebrowning/yorm/README.md

 " > students/GVSU/123.yml
 ```

-are automatically reflected in the corresponding object:
+are automatically reflected in their corresponding object:

 ```python
 >>> s1.gpa